We started as 20 writers

 To support, encourage, and inspire writers in MetroWest Massachusetts and beyond to write, produce, and perform the world’s greatest stories.

 The world’s greatest stories will be inspired, written, produced, and performed by writers in MetroWest Massachusetts and beyond.

 Meet Our Founder

 Kyra Wilson Cook is a mother, entrepreneur and sometimes-preacher.
 She spends her time gathering community, contemplating the possible, discerning truth, and imagining the future—as much as she can in fiction.
 A native Marylander who has spent her adult life in Massachusetts, Kyra sets her stories in New England, but writes them with her Southern cadence and Mid-Atlantic worldview.
 In her fiction, she seeks to write stories featuring children of color who can traverse many worlds with the savvy to code-switch, challenge, and triumph as they go.
 She writes under multiple pen names, including K. Onley for middle-grade and K. W. Onley for adult fiction.

-Kyra currently serves on the board of The Writers’ Loft, a writing community in Hudson, Massachusetts, which was the fiscal sponsor for the Guild in early 2022.
+Kyra currently serves on the Advisory Board of the upcoming Gertrude Conference in California in 2024.
+She is also a former board member of The Writers’ Loft, a writing community in Hudson, Massachusetts.

 When she is not leading or writing, Kyra knits, quilts, and embroiders.

 We are new, but we are hungry–just like every writer hoping to “Emerge” and publish.
 This is a quick look at who we are.